 Want to learn more?
 CLICK HERE for AGN’s Webinar on Transitioning Annual Donors to Major Donors.

-Thank you to everyone who participated in the Challenge and congratulations to all of the nominees and winners.
-We’re already looking forward to the next challenge this Fall!
+Thank you to everyone who participated in the Challenge and congratulations to all of our nominees and winners.
+We’re already looking forward to the next challenge this fall!

 - William & Mary used nostalgia to appeal to each of its alumni classes by sending segmented emails that highlighted the most popular movie, album, and pop culture item from the summer of the recipient’s freshman year.